|It may not look like much, but there's a substantial mine within. After a short crawl you can easily stand up.|

 |The lower left tunnel begins with a belly crawl, but opens up into a tall, forked tunnel with 6 inches of water.|

 The Kelsey Mine’s initial silver findings were promising, however after a few years it failed to keep up with massive investments.
 Operations halted in 1894, after which the mine was worked off and on until 1910 and then again in the 1930’s.
 Now, after nearly a century of landslides and erosion, the Kelsey’s portal is narrowing and I predict it will be completely closed within 50 years.
-Somewhere in these hills there is another Kelsey related tunnel which I have yet to find.
-If and when I discover it I will post photos on this site.
+Within a mile of the Kelsey Mine is the lesser known Kelsey Annex, also known as the OK Mine.
+Unlike the Kelsey the Annex tunnel was mainly mined for gold.

 |These are old wooden ore cart rail platforms.
 The actual metal rails were probably salvaged & sold as scrap.|